With Dr Felicity Nicholson

 Liguria isn’t an easy place to visit if you have reduced mobility, largely because old medieval cities and villages perched on mountainsides aren’t the easiest places to get about in a wheelchair or with a walking stick.
 That said, one organisation that offers services in Italy to travellers with disabilities is Accessible Italy (+378 941111; firstname.lastname@example.org).
 There is also a guide in Italian and French for visitors with disabilities by local organisation La Cruna.

 For pre-travel information, Gov.uk provides a useful resource.
-In addition, Accessible Journeys is a comprehensive US site written by travellers in wheelchairs who have been researching accessible travel full-time since 1985.
-There are many tips and useful contacts (including lists of travel agents on request) and articles, including pieces on disabled travelling worldwide.
 The Society for Accessible Travel and Hospitality provides some general information, too.
 Disabled Holidays offers accessible holidays to Italy, including Liguria.

 Travelling with kids